-Claim Maintenance and Location fees were first instituted in the 1993 Interior and Related Agencies Appropriations bill which amended the 1872 mining law instituting an annual maintenance fee of \$100.00 per claim (\$5.00/acre) in lieu of the assessment work requirement.
-The language included a waiver for claim holders of ten or fewer claims if the claim owner continued to conduct their annual assessment work and file an affidavit with the BLM.
+Claim location and maintenance fees were first instituted in the 1993 Interior and Related Agencies Appropriations bill which amended the 1872 mining law instituting an annual maintenance fee of \$100.00 per claim (\$5.00/acre) in lieu of the assessment work requirement.
+The language included a waiver for claim holders of ten or fewer claims if the claim owner continued to conduct its annual assessment work and file an affidavit with the BLM.

-Claim location and maintenance fees were adjusted per law according to the Consumer Price Index for the assessment year beginning September 1, 2014, from \$34 - \$37 (location) and \$140 - \$155 (maintenance) per claim.
-This adjustment led to the relinquishing of 48,867 claims, at a cost to the federal government of more than \$8.5 million in revenue.
-At \$7.75 per acre, the United States has one of the highest land-holding-cost in the world for mineral exploration and development.
+These fees were adjusted per law according to the Consumer Price Index for the assessment year beginning September 1, 2014, from 34 - 37 (location) and 140 - 155 (maintenance) per claim.
+This adjustment led to the relinquishing of 48,867 claims, at a cost to the federal government of more than 8.5 million in revenue.5 At 7.75 per acre, the United States has one of the highest land-holding-cost in the world for mineral exploration and development.

-A portion of these fees are used by the BLM for the Mining Law Administration Program, 6 the remainder of the money generated through these fees goes to the general fund of the Treasury.
-The money is not shared with the states.
-The states collect royalty or royalty equivalent taxes from operating mines and charge additional fees on a per claim basis.
+A portion of these fees are used by the BLM for the Mining Law Administration Program.6 The remainder of the money generated through these fees goes to the general fund of the Treasury.
+The states in turn collect royalty or royalty equivalent taxes from operating mines and charge additional fees on a per claim basis.

-Scope of the AML Problem - today there are as many as 400,000 abandoned mines across the Western states, 7 some of which pose health and safety hazards and others that pose environmental risks as exemplified by the Gold King Spill.
+Scope of the AML Problem

+Today, there are as many as 400,000 abandoned mines across the Western states,7 some of which pose health and safety hazards and others that pose environmental risks as exemplified by the Gold King Spill.